multimodalAI/multimodal-ai-hugo-group/content/authors/Anna Barnes/_index.md

 weight: 4

 # Role/position
-role: Director of the King's Technology Evaluation Centre, Kings College London
+role: President of Institute of Physics and Engineering in Medicine, Director of the King's Technology Evaluation Centre, Kings College London

 # Organizations/Affiliations
 organizations: